 The EU Customs Union is essential for the proper functioning of the single market.
 In practice, National customs services in all EU countries work together as one to manage the day-to-day operations of the Customs Union.
 The European Commission proposes the EU customs legislation and monitors its implementation.

-The EU is one of the largest traders in the world.
+The EU is one of the largest trading blocs in the world

-The EU is one of the largest trading bloc in the world, alongside the United States and China.
+The EU is one of the largest trading blocs in the world, alongside the United States and China.

-To manage this volume of international trade in 2020, more than 2,000 EU customs offices, working 24 hours a day and 365 days a year, handled the import, export or transit of over 1 069 million articles.
-The amount of customs duties collected in 2020 reached € 24.8 billion.
+To manage the huge volume of international trade in 2021, more than 1 900 EU customs offices, working 24 hours a day and 365 days a year, handled the import, export or transit of over 1 178 million articles.
+The amount of customs duties collected in 2021 reached € 24.8 billion.

 Source: DG Taxation and Customs Union and Eurostat